kenchris/sensor-polyfills/README.md

 ===

 - `GravitySensor` and `LinearAccelerationSensor` polyfills do not work on Android with Pixel 2, since [`DeviceMotionEvent`](http://w3c.github.io/deviceorientation/spec-source-orientation.html#devicemotion_event)`.acceleration` returns only null values, see [Chromium bug 796518](https://crbug.com/796518).
+- `AbsoluteOrientationSensor` on iOS uses non-standard [`webkitCompassHeading`](https://developer.apple.com/documentation/webkitjs/deviceorientationevent/1804777-webkitcompassheading) that reports wrong readings if the device is initially held in its normal portrait orientation and is then rotated 180 degrees.
+Specifically, the `webkitCompassHeading` flips by 180 degrees when tilted only slightly.